wailsapp/awesome-wails/README.md

 - [EmailIt](https://github.com/raguay/EmailIt) - A simple markdown email sender only with notepads, templates, and text manipulating scripts.
 - [ScriptBar](https://github.com/raguay/ScriptBarApp) - xBar done in a single window with outputs from a Node-Red server
 - [Bulletin Board](https://github.com/raguay/BulletinBoard) - A simple messaging dialog with user created templates.
+- [Spirit](https://github.com/o8x/spirit) - Get an image from the clipboard or locally and float it on the desktop.
 - [Owlly](https://github.com/asunlabs/owlly) - Let your Slack team know .env changes instantly with one single binary.
 - [Surrealist](https://github.com/StarlaneStudios/Surrealist) - An easy to use desktop app to build and test your SurrealDB queries
 - [GitHelper](https://github.com/xusenlin/git-helper) - a simple and beautiful git assistant.